 In A Nutshell

-The best rechargeable C-size batteries are Acculoop C cells, by Accupower.
-These batteries are the new low self-discharge NiMH (Nickel Metal-Hydride) cells, and they have a high capacity of 4500 mAhs (milliamp hours).
-Acculoop batteries are also rebranded as “AccuEvolution” — these are the same batteries marketed by a Michigan company in the USA with a partnership with Accupower in Austria.
+Currently, the best rechargeable C-size batteries are made by SunLabz.
+These batteries are low self-discharge NiMH (Nickel Metal-Hydride) cells, and they have a high capacity of 5000 mAhs (milliamp hours).

 An alkaline C cell is typically rated for about 8000 mAh, but only at a very low current (around 30 mA).
 When used at a load of 500 mA (such as flashlight), the capacity of an alkaline drops to about half.
 Basically, the advantage that alkaline cells have over NiHM cells, is that they have a shelf life of about 10 years, with minimal self-discharge.